Welcome to the Disadvantages of Traveling

 Hear me out, though, before you revoke my travel blogger card.
 I promise I’m writing this post for good reasons, haha.

 Travel is our passion.
 Believe me, I know.
 Travel changes us!
 We are now citizens of the world!
 We’ve jumped off planes, eaten bugs, hiked mountains, shared dorms with strangers, and visited the homes of great writers (at least I like to).
 I’ve made many financial and social sacrifices to chase my globetrotting dreams.
 I know in my heart that those journeys are worth every penny.
+There are so many reasons why I love traveling so much.
+So many.

 Well.
 Lemme tell you something else, my friends.